chiro999/airbnb-price-api/README.md

 **Backend**

-A Flask REST API hosted on Google Cloud Run serving predictions from a trained Random Forest Regressor.
+A Flask REST API hosted on Google Cloud Run serving predictions from a trained Random Forest model.

 ---